Spinal Accessory Nerve Palsy

 What is a nerve?

 A nerve acts as a pathway for messages to travel through the body.
-Nerves connect the brain and spinal cord to other parts of the body and organs.
+Nerves connect the brain and spinal cord to other parts of your body and organs.
 Cranial nerve XI (eleven), also known as the spinal accessory nerve, controls the sternocleidomastoid and trapezius muscles:

 What is Spinal Accessory Nerve (SAN) Palsy?

-- Specific groups of lymph nodes are removed while the spinal accessory nerve, internal jugular vein, or sternocleidomastoid muscle are not always removed.
+- Certain groups of lymph nodes are removed while the spinal accessory nerve, internal jugular vein, or sternocleidomastoid muscle are not always removed.
 Your neck may not look different, but strength, flexibility, and range of motion will likely be less.

 Long-term, SAN palsy can lead to: